-Since 2013, Nick Malick has served as Dean of Students of Prospect Sierra, a co-ed, K-8 day school in El Cerrito, California.
-Prior to his time at Prospect Sierra, Nick taught literature and writing at the middle school, high school, and undergraduate levels.
+Nick Malick will begin the 2018-19 school year as the Upper School Head at the Town School for Boys, a K-8 day school in San Francisco, California.
+For the past five years, he has served as Dean of Students at Prospect Sierra, in El Cerrito, California.
+Previously in his career, Nick taught literature and writing at the middle school, high school, and undergraduate levels.
 He holds a B.A. in philosophy from Colby College and an M.F.A. in creative writing from the University of Oregon.

 Adam Materasso has taught Upper School Spanish and has held various administrative roles since 2003 at Ranney School, a co-ed, JK-12 day school in Tinton Falls, New Jersey.
 Prior to serving as Associate Head of Upper School, Adam served as Dean of Students and Co-Director of College Guidance.
 Adam is a Magna Cum Laude graduate of Drew University in Madison, New Jersey where he studied romance languages.

 Emily McCauley has taught history since 2007 at the Fay School, a co-ed day and junior-boarding K-9 school in Southborough, MA.
 She also lives in the dorm, coaches soccer, and has served as a Class Dean.